Macaulay2/Workshop-2024-Leipzig/AlgebraicAnalysis/README.rst

 * `gaugeMatrix <https://mahrud.github.io/LearnM2/packages/#ConnectionMatrices::gaugeMatrix>`_ -- computes the base change over the field of rational functions
 * `gaugeTransform <https://mahrud.github.io/LearnM2/packages/#ConnectionMatrices::gaugeTransform>`_ -- computes the gauge transform of a system of connection matrices
-* `isEpsilonFactorized <https://mahrud.github.io/LearnM2/packages/#ConnectionMatrices::isEpsilonFactorized>`_ -- checks whether a system of connection matrices is in $\epsilon$-factorized form
+* `isEpsilonFactorized <https://mahrud.github.io/LearnM2/packages/#ConnectionMatrices::isEpsilonFactorized>`_ -- checks whether a system of connection matrices is in :math:`\epsilon`-factorized form

 Testing integrability of a list of matrices
 ###########################################